bsalex/typed-path/README.md

 ### Errors

-With `typed-path` typescript can check paths and warns you about errors.
+With `typed-path`, typescript can check paths and warns you about errors.

 ![](http://res.cloudinary.com/daren64mz/image/upload/v1487457505/tp-refactoring_p4byr3.gif)

+### Path access methods

 #### .$path
 [@m-abboud](https://github.com/m-abboud)
-Also you can get access to the path string using `$path` special field.
+Also, you can get access to the path string using `$path` special field.

 Like this:
 ```js